Overview of Georgia Taxes

 Richmond County is virtually synonymous with the city of Augusta, as it's often referred to as Augusta-Richmond County or Augusta.
 Property tax payments in the county are relatively low, but tax rates are high.
-The typical homeowner in Richmond County pays a reasonable $1,184 in property taxes annually, but that makes the effective tax rate a fairly expensive 1.18%.
-The total millage rate in the city of Augusta is 35.73 mills.
+The typical homeowner in Richmond County pays a reasonable $1,214 in property taxes annually, but that makes the effective tax rate a fairly expensive 1.16%.

-Of the 159 counties in Georgia, property tax rates in Muscogee County are lower than 75% of them.
-The average effective tax rate is 0.88%, well below both state and national averages.
-The median property tax payment in Muscogee County is $1,239.
+Of the 159 counties in Georgia, property tax rates in Muscogee County are sit about in the middle.
+The average effective tax rate is 0.92%.
+The median property tax payment in Muscogee County is $1,299.